10 Software Architecture Patterns You Must Know About

 Prior planning and knowledge of a software architecture give a clear idea of how the application and its components will function.
 With an architecture in place, the developing team can adopt the best practices to resolve complex processes and solve any errors in the future.

 Irrespective of the skills and knowledge one has about a programming language, framework, or application, there has to be certain standardized principles.
 With an appropriate application pattern in place, the company can quickly grasp the project’s status.
-In addition, productivity rates improve the moment an architecture pattern is in place to make the project scope clear.
+In addition, productivity rates improve when an architecture pattern is in place to clarify the project scope.

 Software architecture pattern vs. design pattern

 There is a thin line between an architecture pattern and a design pattern, and most people get confused between the two.
 For basics, let’s imagine your team given a task to build a house and live in it.

 To begin with the task, they would first have to plan it out before placing bricks and cement on an empty ground.
 Moreover, even after a house is planned, there is more to making it worth living – they would need basic amenities like kitchen appliances, beddings, toiletries, and many more.
 In this analogy, how the house should look represents architectural patterns, whereas the interior design of the house represents the design patterns.

 In a software system, architecture is considered when you have to create business logic, database logic, UI, etc., whereas software design patterns are used while implementing business logic or database logic.

 You’ve probably heard of multi-layered, aka tiered architecture, or n-tier architecture.
 This architecture has gained popularity amongst designers and software architects alike for its commonalities with the conventional arrangements of IT communications in many startups and established enterprises.
 Often, a layered architecture is classified into four distinct layers: presentation, business, persistence, and database; however, the pattern is not confined to the specified layers and there can be an application layer or service layer or data access layer.
 Popular frameworks like Java EE utilized this architecture pattern.